OpenKnowledgeHub/jSEPA/README.md

 # jSEPA

-A java library mainly to create valid pain.008.003.02 / v2.7 SEPA XML documents using CORE and COR1 schemes.
+A java library mainly to create valid pain.008.003.02 / v2.7 SEPA XML documents using CORE.
 B2B is not yet supported as constraints are unknown.

 The library is in an early stage but already used in production.